awsdocs/amazon-rds-user-guide/doc_source/SQLServer.DBMail.md

 ## Amazon RDS stored procedures and functions for Database Mail<a name="SQLServer.DBMail.StoredProc"></a>

-In addition to the [stored procedures](https://docs.microsoft.com/en-us/sql/relational-databases/system-stored-procedures/database-mail-stored-procedures-transact-sql) provided by Microsoft, RDS provides the stored procedures and functions for Database Mail shown in the following table\.
+Microsoft provides [stored procedures](https://docs.microsoft.com/en-us/sql/relational-databases/system-stored-procedures/database-mail-stored-procedures-transact-sql) for using Database Mail, such as creating, listing, updating, and deleting accounts and profiles\.
+In addition, RDS provides the stored procedures and functions for Database Mail shown in the following table\.

 | Procedure/Function | Description |